humungus-gungi/bootyquest/README.md

 - Gungi: +5 experience for great roleplay
 - Gungi: +5 experience for a difficult character moment in sparing Chief Vennik

-- Kazgan: +5 Experience for taking the initiative and great roleplay
+- Kasgan: +5 Experience for taking the initiative and great roleplay
-- Kazgan: +5 Experience for single-handedly killing Administrator Fen
+- Kasgan: +5 Experience for single-handedly killing Administrator Fen

 - Ohesha: +5 Experience for very creative problem solving with your lightsaber
 - Ohesha: +5 Experience for inventive uses for destiny points with the turrets and computer terminal